-Several people have asked for my response on Mel Gibsons movie, The Passion.
+Several people have asked for my response to Mel Gibson’s movie, The Passion.
 So, here is a short summary.
 Overall, I was very impressed with the movie.
 I would give it four and a half stars out of five.
-I am confident the Holy Spirit moved Mr. Gibson to make this movie and if one person surrenders his life to Jesus as a result of viewing this movie, Heaven will rejoice!
+I am confident the Holy Spirit moved Mr. Gibson to make this movie, and if one person surrenders his life to Jesus as a result of viewing it, heaven will rejoice!

 Since much has already been written about the movie in newspapers and magazines, I will limit my remarks to contrasts between certain scenes in the movie and my understanding of what actually took place.